ByteDice/ByteDiceAssistant/README.md

 > This tool is not intended for public use outside of the official *Byte Dice Assistant* bots.
 Expect issues if you host this yourself.\
 > This tool is only designed to run on Windows (10 and 11) and XUbuntu (24.04 and above) and may not work on any other OS.

+> [!NOTE]
+> This bot <ins>never modifies any Reddit content</ins>.
+All it does and will ever do is read/scrape.
+> The data will never be sold and will only be shared with permission from subreddit moderators.

 ## Open-source - Copyright

 **ByteDiceAssistant © 2025 by Byte Dice is licensed under CC BY-NC-SA 4.0.**\